Azores itinerary: 3 beautiful islands in 10 days

 MID-RANGE: Casa do Poema

-A bright and spacious house with a fully equipped kitchen, a private terrace and a convenient location in the center of Furnas
+A bright and spacious house with a fully equipped kitchen, a private terrace and a convenient location in the center of Furnas.

 MID-RANGE/LUXURY: Landescape Furnas